abipalli/semioverse/README.md

 **substitute**: The substitute method is an act of exchange, replacing one signifier with another within the structure of the Card Graph.
 It functions by navigating along defined routes and performing a substitution of.
 The significance of this and its parallels to the lambda calculus will be explored in later sections.

 **swap**: This method is used to replace a value at the given key in a `Card` or `Map` structure at the end of each given route.
-The `swap` method will replace the key-value pair only at the end of the route.
+The `swap` method will replace the key-value pair at the end of the route.
 The original key-value pair that was replaced is yielded back to the caller.

 **snapshot**: This method is used to create a snapshot of the current state of the `Card` structure up to a specified depth.
 It first checks if the operation is allowed by the `ruleEngine`, then creates a deep copy of the current `Card` up to the provided depth, and lastly freezes the copied structure to prevent mutation.
 The snapshot method has many uses including allowing players to capture the state-of-play in order to undo moves or to provide proofs of state.